Gurley Public Records Directory

 Elections & Voter Records

-Gurley, Nebraska voters are served by the Cheyenne County Clerk, who functions as the county's election commissioner.
-The Cheyenne County Clerk/Election Office is located at 1000 10th Avenue (Cheyenne County Courthouse), Sidney, NE 69162, and can be reached at (308) 254-2141.
-The office administers all federal, state, county, and local elections for Gurley residents.
-Nebraska voters can register online through the Nebraska Secretary of State's voter registration portal at www.sos.nebraska.gov/elections/voter-registration, or by submitting a paper application to the County Clerk.
-Voter registration deadlines in Nebraska require registration or updates to be completed by 6:00 p.m. on the second Friday before Election Day (or by the third Friday before if registering by mail).
+Voter registration deadlines in Nebraska require registration or updates by 6:00 p.m.
+On the second Friday before Election Day, or by the third Friday before when registering by mail.
 Acceptable identification includes a Nebraska driver's license, state ID card, or student ID with photo.
-Gurley, as a small village, holds municipal elections for village board trustees and other local offices, typically on a staggered schedule as prescribed by Nebraska statute; however, given the village's small size, local elections may sometimes be uncontested.
+As a small village, Gurley holds municipal elections for village board trustees and other local offices on a staggered schedule as prescribed by Nebraska statute.
+Given the community's size, local elections may sometimes be uncontested.
 Specific election dates and candidate information can be obtained from the Village Clerk or Cheyenne County Clerk.
-Nebraska county and state elections are held on general election dates in even-numbered years.
-Gurley residents can locate their assigned polling place by contacting the Cheyenne County Clerk or using the polling place lookup tool on the Nebraska Secretary of State website at www.sos.nebraska.gov.
-In the November 2024 presidential election, Cheyenne County reported voter turnout of approximately 65-70%, consistent with rural Nebraska's typically high turnout rates and strong Republican voting patterns.
-Looking ahead to the November 3, 2026 general election, Gurley and Cheyenne County voters will decide several significant races: Nebraska's U.S. Senate seat (Class II, currently held by a Republican senator, will be on the ballot in 2026), Nebraska Governor (the gubernatorial election is held in 2026), one of Nebraska's three U.S. House seats, Nebraska State Legislature races (nonpartisan unicameral legislature with specific districts), Cheyenne County offices including County Commissioner, County Clerk, County Sheriff, County Treasurer, County Assessor, and County Attorney on rotating schedules, and potentially local school board and village trustee positions.
-Nebraska voters can request early voting or mail-in ballots; early voting is available in person at the County Clerk's office beginning approximately 35 days before Election Day.
-Mail-in ballot applications can be submitted to the Cheyenne County Clerk and must be received by the second Friday before Election Day; completed ballots must be received by mail or deposited in designated drop boxes by Election Day at 8:00 p.m.
+Nebraska county and state elections take place on general election dates in even-numbered years.
+Residents can locate their assigned polling place by contacting the Cheyenne County Clerk or using the polling place lookup tool on the Nebraska Secretary of State website at www.sos.nebraska.gov.
+Looking ahead to the November 3, 2026 general election, voters in the village and county will decide several significant races: Nebraska's U.S. Senate seat (Class II, currently held by a Republican senator, will be on the ballot in 2026), Nebraska Governor (the gubernatorial election is held in 2026), one of Nebraska's three U.S. House seats, Nebraska State Legislature races (nonpartisan unicameral legislature with specific districts), Cheyenne County offices including County Commissioner, County Clerk, County Sheriff, County Treasurer, County Assessor, and County Attorney on rotating schedules, and potentially local school board and village trustee positions.
+Nebraska voters can request early voting or mail-in ballots.
+Early voting is available in person at the Cheyenne County Clerk's office beginning approximately 35 days before Election Day.
+Mail-in ballot applications can be submitted to the Cheyenne County Clerk and must be received by the second Friday before Election Day.
+Completed ballots must be received by mail or deposited in designated drop boxes by Election Day at 8:00 p.m.
 Public election records in Nebraska include voter registration lists (available with restrictions under Neb.
-Rev. Stat. § 32-1539), campaign finance reports filed with the Nebraska Accountability and Disclosure Commission (www.nadc.nebraska.gov), candidate filings maintained by the County Clerk and Secretary of State, and precinct-level election results published by the County Clerk and Secretary of State following certification.
+Rev. Stat. § 32-1539), campaign finance reports filed with the Nebraska Accountability and Disclosure Commission (www.nadc.nebraska.gov), candidate filings maintained by the Cheyenne County Clerk and Secretary of State, and precinct-level election results published by the Cheyenne County Clerk and Secretary of State following certification.

 Frequently Asked Questions